ChrisWhealy/DistributedSystemNotes/Lecture 16.md

 All the runs of the Paxos algorithm that we've looked at so far are concerned with deciding on a single value.
 If we want to decide on a sequence of values, then the Paxos algorithm must be rerun.

-As it turns out, agreeing on a sequence of values is a widespread problem; for example, in [lecture 14](https://github.com/ChrisWhealy/DistributedSystemNotes/blob/master/Lecture%2014.md#properties-a-consensus-algorithm-tries-to-implement), we looked at a list of problems that all require consensus and one of these was the problem of Totally-Ordered Broadcast
+As it turns out, agreeing on a sequence of values is a widespread problem; for example, in [lecture 14](./Lecture%2014.md#when-do-you-need-consensus), we looked at a list of problems that all require consensus, and one of these was the problem of Totally-Ordered Broadcast

 > Remember that in Totally-Ordered Broadcast, we need to ensure that a set of processes all deliver a set of messages in the ***same order***.

-In the case of Totally-Ordered Broadcast, consensus must be reached on which message should be delivered first, which second and which third etc.  Therefore, the same decision must be repeated over and over for each message in the queue.
+Therefore, consensus must be reached on which message should be delivered first, which second and which third etc.
+>
+> This turns out to require us to make the same decision over and over for each message in the queue.

 The problem here is that in the best case, in order for Paxos to decide on a single value, a minimum of two round trips are needed between the proposer and the majority of acceptors.
 In the case that we have three acceptors, this will require a total of 8 messages to be exchanged between the proposer and at least two of the acceptors.